Application Deadline: January 24, 2020

 - Modern Greek

-If you would like to apply for an academic FLAS to study a European language not listed above, please email the CES FLAS program coordinator, Lisa Booth.
+If you would like to apply for an academic FLAS to study a European language not listed above, please email the CES FLAS program coordinator, Corinne Tomasi.
+It is expected that students pursuing an AY FLAS will take classes on campus.
+In rare cases, an AY FLAS can be awarded to pursue study abroad if the language is not offered at UF or the language level is not offered at UF.

 It is recommended that fellowship recipients also work toward fulfilling the requirements for a Certificate in Modern European Studies at the graduate level, or a minor or certificate in European Union or East Central European Studies at the undergraduate level.